Amin-MAG/My-Notes/Python.md

 ## Enumerate

-You can write more cleaner code using `enumerate`.
-In case you need the index of an iterm in a list
+You can write cleaner code using `enumerate` when you need the index of an item in a list:

 ```python
 for i, item in enumerate(items):